codefellows/seattle-javascript-401d22/39-putting-it-together/README.md

 ===

 ## Learning Objectives
+* Students will be able to build a fullstack application
+* Students will be able to code review a ReactJS application
 * Students will be able to load fonts with webpack
 * Students will be able to create icons using SVGs